Kotlin/dokka/docs/topics/dokka-module-and-package-docs.md

 ## Level 2 heading for package org.jetbrains.kotlin.demo

-Content after this heading is also part of documentation for org.jetbrains.kotlin.demo
+Content after this heading is also part of documentation for `org.jetbrains.kotlin.demo`

 # Package org.jetbrains.kotlin.demo2

 This content appears under your package name in the packages list.
 It also appears under the first-level heading on your package's page.

-## Level 2 heading for package org.jetbrains.kotlin.demo
+## Level 2 heading for package org.jetbrains.kotlin.demo2

 Content after this heading is also part of documentation for `org.jetbrains.kotlin.demo2`
 ```